Level3-REST/site/doc/patterns/tree.md

 ---
 # Tree Pattern

 [Trees](https://en.wikipedia.org/wiki/Tree_(data_structure)) represent real-world structures like directories, navigations, org charts and other hierarchies.
-Relationships bind the nodes of a tree together and give them context in relation to the other nodes.
+Relationships bind the nodes of a tree together and give them context with the other nodes.

 The Nodes in a tree have one `parent` link to their parent Node as well as a `top` link to the Tree.
 Top-level Nodes, those that are direct children of Tree, do not have a `parent` link.
-Nodes that have no `child` links are considered leafs.
+Nodes that have no `child` links are considered leaves.

 ![](tree/relations.svg){: .center-image}